 Ohhhh yeah.
 I dated a Jealous Boy…a long, long time ago.
 He would crane his head out of the window of his pickup truck and analyze the tire tracks in my driveway to see who had been coming to and leaving from my house.
-I loved the way he wanted me all for himself but that possession was too much, he had insecurities that had nothing to do with me and his tenacity towards others who also wanted to spend time with me often grew scary.
-My gut told me to get out.
-As a result, that relationship was ultimately doomed and thankfully, it finally came to an end.
+I loved the way he wanted me all for himself but that possession was too much.
+He had insecurities that had nothing to do with me, and his tenacity towards others who also wanted to spend time with me often grew scary.
+My gut told me to get out, there was no way I could be with this guy.
+As a result, that relationship was ultimately doomed and, thankfully, it finally came to an end.

-I also had a best friend when I was a kid, a best friend who also had a good many other best friends, all at the same time.
+I also had a best friend when I was a kid, a best friend who also had a great many other best friends, all at the same time.
 Because she was such an outgoing and socially vibrant person by nature, I didn’t feel I had the right to demand that she prioritize me to a greater degree than her other friends, or to be available to me more than to them.
-My gut told me she was just not a one-friend kind of friend, so I demanded nothing of her and I tried not to let it get to me personally when she often didn’t have time to do things together.
+But I was a one-best-friend kind of a person back then, and I wanted her to be as well.
+But my gut told me she was just not that kind of friend, so I demanded nothing of her, and I tried not to let it get to me personally when she often didn’t have time to do things together.
 There was no pouting on my part.
-I let her be who she was born to be and accepted that friendships can and do change.
-Consequently, that relationship also took its natural course and then it too ended.
+I let her be who she was born to be, and accepted that friendships can and do change.
+Consequently, that relationship also took its natural course, and then it, too, withered and died out.

 How much attention do you give to your gut?
 Do you trust it?